Hurricane Nate: Meteorological history

 An elongated surface trough of low pressure began interacting with an upper-level low across the northwestern Caribbean at the start of October, resulting in widespread cloudiness and scattered showers across the region.
 Despite unusually low surface pressures, strong upper-level winds were initially forecast to prevent significant organization.
-During the afternoon hours of October 3, satellite imagery and surface observations indicated that a broad area of low pressure had formed over the extreme southwestern Caribbean.
+During the afternoon of October 3, satellite imagery and surface observations indicated that a broad area of low pressure had formed over the extreme southwestern Caribbean.
 The disturbance began to show signs of strengthening almost immediately; satellite images the next morning showed large curved bands of deep convection wrapping into the well-defined center, prompting the National Hurricane Center (NHC) to upgrade it to a tropical depression at 12:00 UTC on October 4, while located about 40 mi south of San Andres Island.

 The newly formed cyclone traveled on a northwest course during its incipience, steered by a ridge over the southwestern Atlantic.
 Later on October 4, the inner core convection blossomed, with a well-defined convective band on the eastern semicircle.
 The presence of a partial eyewall on the San Andres radar, coupled with surface observations from Nicaragua, incentivized the NHC to upgrade the depression to Tropical Storm Nate at 06:00 UTC on October 5.
 6 hours later, the system had moved ashore just south of Puerto Cabezas.
 Combined with moderate southwesterly wind shear aloft, the storm's passage over the rugged terrains of Nicaragua and Honduras caused the cloud pattern to deteriorate, although its winds remained near tropical storm force.
 This lapse in structure was temporary, however, as Nate redeveloped deep convection even before re-emerging over water; in fact, the cyclone exhibited some semblance of a convective ring on microwave imagery.
-Embedded within a larger cyclonic gyre across Central America, Nate maintained a northwesterly course across land, bringing the storm into the Gulf of Honduras during the early hours of October 6.
+Embedded within a larger Central American Gyre across Central America, Nate maintained a northwesterly course across land, bringing the storm into the Gulf of Honduras during early October 6.